xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Groups.md

 Group scopes can be changed, but there are a few caveats:

 - A Global Group can only be converted to a Universal Group if it is NOT part of another Global Group.
 - A Domain Local Group can only be converted to a Universal Group if the Domain Local Group does NOT contain any other Domain Local Groups as members.
 - A Universal Group can be converted to a Domain Local Group without any restrictions.
 - A Universal Group can only be converted to a Global Group if it does NOT contain any other Universal Groups as members.

+## Built-in vs. Custom Groups

+Several built-in security groups are created with a Domain Local Group scope when a domain is created.
+These groups are used for specific administrative purposes.